 They can even grow indoors, if they can get 6 to 8 hours of sunlight every day.
 After three or four years, you will have to replace your strawberry plants since they will stop producing fruit.

 Herbs – Various herbs are also popular in hanging baskets.
 You can find a mixture of parsley, thyme, basil, mint and rosemary.
-Fresh herbs are much better than the store-bought jars.
-You can also grow your greens and herbs together.
+Fresh herbs, much better than the store-bought jars.

-You can also plant other smaller vegetables such as: peppers, beans, cucumbers, shallots, pearl onions, spring onions, radishes, etc. These vegetables can grow in small to large container gardens.
-They are not too heavy, will not break the baskets and don’t require a lot of space to grow.
+You can also plant other smaller vegetables such as: peppers, beans, cucumbers, shallots, pearl onions, spring onions, radishes, etc. These vegetables can grow in small to large containers, they are not too heavy, will not break the baskets and do not require a lot of space to grow.

 If you have never gardened or if you have one right outside in your yard, a hanging vegetable garden is a welcome addition.
-It’s a wonderful way to use vertical garden space to grow more food, especially if you have a limited area and it also helps you avoid dealing with pests on the ground.
+It’s a wonderful way to use vertical space, especially if you have a limited area and also helps you avoid dealing with pests on the ground.

 Just think, being able to reach for your herbs and vegetables when prepping your meals, not to mention, having everything you need for a mouthwatering salad at arm’s length.
 You now have something that is not only decorative but delicious!
 Vegetable garden here we come …